hashicorp/terraform-config-inspect/README.md

 For that reason, **we cannot accept external PRs for this codebase that add support for additional Terraform language features**.

+Furthermore, we consider this package feature-complete; if there is a feature you wish to see added, please open a GitHub issue first so we can discuss the feasability and design before submitting a pull request.
+We are unlikely to accept PRs that add features without discussion first.

 We would be happy to review PRs to fix bugs in existing functionality or to improve the usability of the Go package API, however.
 We will be hesitant about any breaking changes to the API, since this library is used by a number of